-The Draft Plan, SEA Environmental Report, Natura Impact Report and Strategic Flood Risk Assessment will be on public display for ten weeks from 25 November 2021.
+The Draft Plan, SEA Environmental Report, Natura Impact Report and Strategic Flood Risk Assessment were placed on public display for ten weeks from 29 November 2021 to the 14 February 2022.
+A total of 4,323 submissions and observations were received during the prescribed period in response to this stage of public consultation.